hvianna/audioMotion.js/README.md

 * Fullscreen support at up to 60 frames per second
 * Logarithmic frequency scale with customizable range
 * Visualize discrete frequencies, or octave bands based on the equal tempered scale
-* Several color gradients with optional vintage LED effect
+* 10 visualization modes, with optional vintage LED and variable luminance effects
+* 17 beautiful color gradients
 * Customizable Web Audio API parameters (FFT size, sensitivity and time-smoothing)
 * HTML5 audio player for MP3, AAC (M4A), OGG and FLAC files (codec support may vary depending on browser and operating system)
 * Visual file explorer and play queue with drag-and-drop functionality